-Monday, November 26
+Monday, December 2

-- 5. Deadline to submit Elite 90 award nominee to Mark Bedics at the NCAA at elite90@ncaa.org (5 p.m.
-Eastern). - 6.
+- 6. Deadline to submit Elite 90 award nominee to Mark Bedics at the NCAA at elite90@ncaa.org (5 p.m.
+Eastern). - 7.
 Deadline for contacting team headquarters hotel and providing rooming list (Appendix D).

-Thursday, November 29
+Thursday, December 5

-- 7. Deadline for submitting preorder for championship shirts at 11 p.m.
-Eastern time. - 8.
-Each team should bring one or two items from their institution for distribution to the Special Olympian that will join them at the championship banquet. - 9.
+- 8. Each team should bring one or two items from their institution for distribution to the Special Olympian that will join them at the championship banquet. - 9.
 Championship banquet to be held beginning at 6:30 p.m.
 Eastern time.
 The championship banquet is a time for all student-athletes to be recognized for their outstanding accomplishments.
 Please remember that you are representing your institution and should dress appropriately.
 Teams and other guests are encouraged to wear professional business attire (i.e. suit or dress slacks and sport coat for the gentlemen, dresses for the ladies); however, tennis shoes, flip flops, open midriffs, bare shoulders, T-shirts and torn jeans should not be worn.
 Absolutely no sweats or warm-up suits allowed.